get in touch

 - Or, voids have appeared due to building works, or home improvements.

 Once certain types of insulation are wet, it becomes difficult, if not impossible to dry out.
-This produces cold bridging with the property, which can result in higher energy bills, the property being colder, damp and mould growth.
+This produces cold bridging with the property, which can result in higher energy bill, a colder property, damp and mold growth.
 All of which can have a negative health effects for both the resident and the property, including potentially rusting the wall ties, which contribute to the structural integrity of the inner and outer walls.

 If you think your cavity wall insulation may be damaging your home, we can help.
 Call us, or complete our contact form and we will send out one of our suitably qualified building inspectors, to complete a technical inspection report on your home.